eccentricdevotion/TARDIS/contents.md

 [Advanced TARDIS Console](advanced-console.html) — Add more complexity to the game

-[Alternative controls](alt-controls.html) — Set destinations in style
+[TARDIS Keyboard](keyboard.html) — Set destinations by editing a sign

 [TARDIS malfunctions](malfunction.html) — When not everything goes to plan